JedWag/rofi/README.md

 this tool. **Rofi** (renamed, as it lost the *simple* property) has been extended with extra features, like an application launcher and ssh-launcher, and can act as a drop-in dmenu replacement, making it a very versatile tool.
+Thanks to the great work of [lbonn](https://github.com/lbonn), who added Wayland support in his fork and maintained it for years, **Rofi** now officially supports Wayland (since 2025).

 **Rofi**, like dmenu, will provide the user with a textual list of options where one or more can be selected.